anuarshaidenov/qarjy/README.md

 # Qarjy - Simple Budget Planning App

 Qarjy is an intuitive web application designed to help you easily manage your finances.
-Whether you’re saving for the future or managing monthly expenses, Qarjy simplifies budgeting by using proven methods like 50/30/20 and 75/10/15.
+Whether you’re saving for the future or managing monthly expenses, Qarjy simplifies budgeting by using proven methods like 50/30/20 and 75/10/15 and more.
 With a beautiful interface and straightforward tools, you can create and track your budget effortlessly.

 ## Features